mikasa ackerman attack of titan waifu

 Who is Mikasa Ackerman?

-Mikasa Ackerman is one of the main deuteragonists of Attack on Titan and an elite soldier in the Survey Corps.
+Mikasa Ackerman is one of the main heroines of Attack on Titan and an elite soldier in the Survey Corps.

 Why is Mikasa so popular?

-Because she combines iconic design, combat strength, emotional restraint, loyalty, and a very strong symbolic relationship with Eren and the scarf.
+Because she combines iconic design, combat strength, emotional restraint, loyalty, and one of anime’s clearest protector archetypes.

 What is Mikasa’s voice actor?